equinor/res2df/docs/usage/satfunc.rst

 It is possible to extract keywords one at a time using the ``--keywords`` command line option.

-Instead of data decks, individual include files may also be parsed, but only one at a time.
+Instead of complete :term:`decks <deck>`, individual include files may also be parsed, but only one at a time.

 Generating include files from dataframes